 The Department of Defense Education Activity (DoDEA)

-DoDEA is a “field activity” of the Office of the Secretary of Defense (Personnel and Readiness).
-And is located at DoDEA Headquarters in Alexandria, Virginia.
-DoDEA’s schools are divided into 3 geographic areas: the Americas, the Pacific, and Europe.
+DoDEA is a “field activity” of the Office of the Secretary of Defense (Personnel and Readiness) located at DoDEA Headquarters in Alexandria, Virginia.
+DoDEA’s schools are divided into three geographic areas: the Americas, the Pacific, and Europe.

 DoDEA operates an impressive number of facilities in the Continental United States and overseas.
 The agency has some 160 accredited schools in 11 foreign countries, seven states, Guam, and Puerto Rico.
 Approximately 70,000 children are served in DoDEA facilities each year.

-The official site of DoDEA reminds parents and job seekers that DoDEA schools offer “comprehensive prekindergarten through 12th grade curriculum that is dedicated to attaining highest student achievement for all students” with 100% of DoDEA schools “accredited and in good standing with their regional accrediting agency,” according to the official site.
+The official site of DoDEA reminds parents and job seekers that DoDEA schools offer a “comprehensive prekindergarten through 12th-grade curriculum that is dedicated to attaining highest student achievement for all students” with 100% of DoDEA schools “accredited and in good standing with their regional accrediting agency,” according to the official site.